Super Mario Bros.: Development

 To have a new game available for the end-of-year shopping season, Nintendo aimed for simplicity.
-The team started with a prototype in which the player moved a 16x32-pixel square around a single screen.
+In December 1984, the team created a prototype in which the player moved a 16x32-pixel rectangle around a single screen.
 Tezuka suggested using Mario after seeing the sales figures of Mario Bros.
-The team chose the name Super Mario Bros. after implementing the Super Mushroom power-up.
+In February 1985, the team chose the name Super Mario Bros. after implementing the Super Mushroom power-up.
 The game initially used a concept in which Mario or Luigi could fly a rocket ship while firing at enemies, but this went unused; the final game's sky-based bonus stages are a remnant of this concept.
 The team found it illogical that Mario was hurt by stomping on turtles in Mario Bros. so decided that future Mario games would "definitely have it so that you could jump on turtles all you want".
 Miyamoto initially imagined Bowser as an ox, inspired by the Ox King from the Toei Animation film Alakazam the Great (1960).
 However, Tezuka decided he looked more like a turtle, and they collaborated to create his final design.

 The development of Super Mario Bros. is an early example of specialization in the video game industry, made possible and necessary by the Famicom's arcade-capable hardware.
 Miyamoto designed the game world and led a team of seven programmers and artists who turned his ideas into code, sprites, music, and sound effects.
-Developers of previous hit games joined the team, importing many special programming techniques, features, and design refinements such as these: "Donkey Kong's slopes, lifts, conveyor belts, and ladders; Donkey Kong Jr.'s ropes, logs and springs; and Mario Bros.'s enemy attacks, enemy movement, frozen platforms and POW Blocks".
+Developers of previous hit games joined the team in February 1985, importing many special programming techniques, features, and design refinements such as these: "Donkey Kong's slopes, lifts, conveyor belts, and ladders; Donkey Kong Jr.'s ropes, logs and springs; and Mario Bros.'s enemy attacks, enemy movement, frozen platforms and POW Blocks".